Dealerpriest/future-remote/README.md

-# future-remote
+# Future-remote
 Prototype code for controlling Sphero 2.0 with Myo armband.

-# install
+# Install
-these steps should be undertaken i a terminal (obviously).
+These steps should be undertaken i a terminal (obviously).
-Make sure to have node installed (and git, also obviously).
+Make sure to have [node](https://nodejs.org/) installed (and [git](https://git-scm.com/), also obviously).
+For some of the node packages in this project you'll also need to have some compile tools installed (since these are native modules wrapped into node modules)
 Cd to an appropriate folder
 ```
 git clone https://github.com/Dealerpriest/future-remote.git